Government of Ireland: Public service

 The public service in Ireland refers to the totality of public administration in Ireland.
-As of Q3, 2016 the total number of employees in the Irish public service stands at 304,472 people.
-The Department of Public Expenditure, National Development Plan Delivery and Reform defines the public service as comprising seven sectors: the Civil Service, Defence Sector, Education Sector, Health Sector, Justice Sector, Local Authorities and Non-Commercial State Agencies; such as Bord Bia, IDA Ireland and the Commission for Energy Regulation.
-Commercial state-owned bodies such as RTÉ, ESB Group and An Post are not considered part of the public service in Ireland.
+As of Q4, 2024 the total number of employees in the Irish public service stands at 408,895 people.
+The Department of Public Expenditure, Infrastructure, Public Service Reform and Digitalisation defines the public service as comprising seven sectors: the civil service, defence sector, education sector, health sector, justice sector, local authorities and non-commercial state agencies (such as Bord Bia, IDA Ireland and the Commission for Regulation of Utilities).
+Commercial state-owned bodies such as RTÉ, ESB Group and An Post are not part of the public service in Ireland.

-The largest sector is the health sector with over 105,000 employees (largely in the Health Service Executive), followed by the education sector with approximately 98,450.
+The largest sector is the health sector with over 148,265 employees (largely in the Health Service Executive), followed by the education sector with approximately 134,556.